 Acknowledgements.
-The forecasts, analyses and related services are based on data and products of the Regional Center for Environmental Modelling (CRMA) which is a sector of the Friuli Venezia Giulia Environmental Agency (ARPA FVG) ITALY (https://www.arpa.fvg.it).
-Piran HFR station is operated by Slovenian Environment Agency since July 2022.
+The forecasts, analyses, and related services are based on data and products of the Regional Center for Environmental Modelling (CRMA), which is a sector of the Friuli Venezia Giulia Environmental Agency (ARPA FVG) ITALY (https: //www.arpa.fvg.it, last access: 29 March 2023).
+The Piran HFR station has been operated by the Slovenian Environment Agency since July 2022.
 Between 2015 and July 2022 it was operated by the National Institute of Biology.
+Sofia Flora acknowledges the hospitality of the LEGI laboratory (Grenoble, France).
+The authors would like to thank the anonymous reviewers who significantly improved the quality of the paper.

-This work was funded by "Initiatives de recherche à Grenoble Alpes (IRGA) 2022" through the project FASIOM.
+Financial support.
+This work was funded by the Initiatives de recherche À Grenoble Alpes (IRGA) 2022 through the FASIOM project.